WesMena/okBoomerBot/README.md

 # okBoomerBot
-A bot for Telegram that calls you a boomer
+A bot for Telegram that calls you a boomer.

+## Usage

+ 1. Create a new bot using [@BotFather](https://telegram.me/BotFather)